George McGovern 1972 presidential campaign: Campaign staff and policy team

 Future senator Gary Hart (who subsequently sought the 1984 Democratic presidential nomination and emerged as the frontrunner for the 1988 Democratic presidential nomination before his campaign was prematurely thwarted by an extramarital liaison) was McGovern's campaign manager.
 Future president Bill Clinton (with assistance from his wife and 2016 Democratic presidential nominee Hillary Rodham) managed the McGovern campaign's operations in Texas.

 Taking their cue from the McGovern–Fraser Commission, Hart and future United States District Judge Rick Stearns (an expert on the new system) devised a strategy to focus on the 28 states holding caucuses instead of primary elections.
 They felt the nature of the caucuses made them easier (and less costly) to win if they targeted their efforts.
 Recruited as a Harvard University senior by Hart, 22-year-old pollster Pat Caddell also played an integral role in paving McGovern's route to the nomination by encouraging him "to increase his populist rhetoric and tour factories instead of obsessing about the Vietnam War."

 MIT Sloan School of Management professor Edwin Kuh headed McGovern's economic advisory panel, for which he recruited Lester Thurow and other academic economists.

 Abner "Abby" Levine served as Vice Chairman of Finance.
 Levine and former Robert Kennedy staffer Phyllis Holtzer established the New York office, helped to organize at least five big events, and met regularly with the senator.
 They assisted Warren Beatty with his production of Together for McGovern, which filled Madison Square Garden and reunited Nichols and May, Simon and Garfunkel, and Peter, Paul and Mary.
 Singer Dionne Warwick also performed.

+Washington Redskins guard Ray Schoenke was named chairman of Professional Athletes for McGovern.
+In this capacity, Schoenke recruited over 83 professional athletes to endorse and campaign for McGovern.
+Among these athletes were Schoenke, Buck Buchanan, George Seals, Ed Podolak, Marv Fleming, Jan Stenerud and Bob Stein.